Rights of People

 By providing supports geared to the individual and promoting opportunities when appropriate for the use of an assistive technology device or environmental intervention, we hope to help individuals gain as much personal control in all areas of their lives as possible.

-We promote every individual’s right to:
+We promote every person’s right to:

 - be treated with respect.